- Obama’s regulatory agenda will cost U.S. economy $143B next year: report

 Study of anti-AIDS vaginal ring begins in Africa

-Giving women tools to protect themselves when their partners won't use a condom is crucial for battling the epidemic.
-Women already make up half of the 34.2 million people worldwide living with HIV, even more _ 60 percent _ in hard-hit Africa.
+Giving women tools to protect themselves when their partners won’t use a condom is crucial for battling the AIDS epidemic.
+Women already make up half of the 34.2 million people worldwide living with HIV, the virus that causes AIDS; even more _ 60 percent _ in hard-hit Africa are women.

-Developed by the nonprofit International Partnership for Microbicides, the silicone ring contains an anti-AIDS drug named dapivirine, which slowly oozes out into the surrounding vaginal tissue.
-Unlike vaginal rings sold today in the U.S., the experimental ring doesn't contain birth control _ for now, the focus only is on HIV prevention.
+Developed by the nonprofit International Partnership for Microbicides, the silicone ring contains an anti-AIDS drug named dapivirine.
+Unlike vaginal rings sold today in the U.S., the experimental ring doesn’t contain birth control, for now; the focus is on HIV prevention only.

 Early-stage studies suggested the ring could work, and women said they liked using it better than a gel, said Dr. Saidi Kapiga of the London School of Hygiene and Tropical Medicine.

-Now come the large studies needed to prove it.
+Now come the large studies needed to prove whether the ring truly works.

 The NIH-funded study, named ASPIRE, will enroll nearly 3,500 women in Malawi, South Africa, Uganda, Zambia and Zimbabwe.
 They’ll receive either a dapivirine-containing vaginal ring or an identical-looking drug-free ring, to be inserted once a month for a year.